girb0t/weather-powered-email/README.md

   > rake db:import_cities_from_csv
   ```

-2. Create/edit `config/settings.yml` and input your settings.
+2. Create/edit `config/settings.yml` and input your settings (Wunderground API key and credentials of gmail account emails will be sent from).
 See `config.settings-sample.yml` for reference.

 3. Start server: `> rails s` then visit 'localhost:3000'.